sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 Distance (D): D = |A + I - 1|

 One can perform statistical analysis of a design and calculate the mean and variance of D for all components.
 A "good" design would have a mean and variance of close to zero.

+## Architecture

+### What Is Architecture?

+Architecture is the shape of the system, the purpose of which is to facilitate development, deployment, operation, and maintenance.

+> The strategy behind that facilitation is to leave as many options open as possible, for as long as possible.

+"The ultimate goal is to minimaize the lifetime cost of the system and to maximize programmer productivity."

+Architecture should allow software to be deployed in a single action.
+It should also make use cases, features, and required behaviors first-class citizens that are immediately visible to developers.

+The options we need to leave open are the details that don't matter.
+All software can be broken down into policy and details.
+Policy is where the true value lies.
+Architecture makes details irrelevant to the policy, allowing decisions to be delayed and deferred.
+The longer you wait to make the decisons, the more information you have to make the properly.

+> A good architect maximizes the number of decisons not made.